MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/prescriptions.md

 ### `form_unit_disp`

 The unit of measurement used for the formulary dosage.
-Examples include “mg”, “Units”, “mL”, “mEq”, “tablet”, “mcg/min”, “mcg/kg/hr”, etc.
+Examples include 'mg', 'Units', 'mL', 'mEq', 'tablet', 'mcg/min', 'mcg/kg/hr', etc.

 ### `doses_per_24_hrs`

 The number of doses per 24 hours for which the medication is to be given.
 A daily dose would result in `doses_per_24_hrs`: 1, bidaily (BID) or twice a day would be 2, and so on.
-Within NHMC, if the medication order couldn’t be converted to doses_per_24_hrs (such as “Once”, “PRN”, “Continuous”, “Weekly”’, or “Q 90 days”) the value would be missing.
+Within NHMC, if the medication order couldn’t be converted to `doses_per_24_hrs` (such as 'Once', 'PRN', 'Continuous', 'Weekly', or 'Q 90 days') the value would be missing.

 ### `route`

-The route of administration for the medication, such as “Oral”, “Intravenous”, “Injection”, “Subcutaneous”, “Inhalation”, “Topical”, etc. May be missing.
+The route of administration for the medication, such as 'Oral', 'Intravenous', 'Injection', 'Subcutaneous', 'Inhalation', 'Topical', etc. May be missing.